Polar ecology: Conservation efforts

 Whoever owns the land is responsible or managing it.
 And the owners of the land differ between the Antarctic and Arctic and also within the polar regions.
 In the Arctic, there are six nations that own the land about 60°N. These nations include: Canada, Russia, Finland, USA, Denmark, Iceland and Norway.
 There have been international treaties set up so there are no disputes.
 These nations have also set their government to manage the land properly.
 They have set up national parks, land for wilderness, and also land for research.
 In the polar regions, there have been laws set up to manage the number of visitors.
 There have been rules set up allowing only a certain amount of mining to be done and other measures to protect the environment from damages.

 In the Antarctic, the owners of the land are less clear.
 Some areas of Antarctica are controlled by the French, while other areas are controlled by South Africa, Australia, New Zealand, and the UK.
 Whoever owns the Antarctic is still unclear therefore many other countries have put out scientific stations.
 The Antarctic Treaty System of 1961 was established to make sure all the conflicts were resolved about who owned the land.
 This and other treaties have shown interest in helping to conserve the Antarctic region.
 All of these countries have conservation laws.
 These laws manage the amount of hunting in the area, monitor invasive species, and control burning and settlement.

-Still unexplored

-In a meta-analysis of the published work in aquatic ecosystems since the term biodiversity appeared in the bibliography, the Arctic and Antarctic Polar regions were found to still be unexplored.
-In addition, the North Pacific Ocean (Pacific Northeast and Pacific Northwest), still has few citations in comparison to its large size.
-This limits our perception of the world's aquatic biodiversity.
-Consequently, we do not have sufficient information about biodiversity in most places on earth.
-Even though biodiversity declines from the equator to the poles in terrestrial ecosystems, this is still a hypothesis to be tested in aquatic and especially marine ecosystems where causes of this phenomenon are unclear.
-In addition, particularly in marine ecosystems, there are several well-stated cases where diversity in higher latitudes actually increases.
-Therefore, the lack of information on the biodiversity of Polar Regions prevents scientific conclusions on the distribution of the world's aquatic biodiversity.